 The requirements for working in the Netherlands vary depending on where you’re from, how long your stay in the Netherlands will be, and what type of employee you are.
 An important criterion is whether you’re from a European Economic Area (EEA) country or Switzerland, or not.
+However, for most, finding a student job is very feasible.

 EEA and Swiss nationals